 The proposed rule would require all new vehicles to be manufactured with V2V technology within four years, but with older cars still on the road, it would take years for the technology to make a significant impact.
 The Obama administration proposed the rule last December and expected a mandate to be released in 2019.

 Without the mandate, it could take longer for V2V technology to catch on.
 In the meantime, other companies could move onto 5G communications to connect cars.
-The end of the mandate could also bolster cable companies lobbying to appropriate parts of the 5.9 GHz spectrum used by V2V technology.
+The end of the mandate could also bolster cable companies lobbying to appropriate parts of the 5.9 GHz spectrum used by V2V for other applications.